People, capabilities, and structure – pillars in your property function

 While not all these issues can be sourced back to structure and skills directly, they usually indicate that a review is required.

-More organisations now recognise the need to balance hard skills with the soft influencing skills necessary to manage relationships and steer through changes.
-These skills are often seen by ‘traditional’ property teams as either second-tier or not necessary at all.
+Organisations need to balance hard skills with the soft influencing skills necessary to manage relationships and steer through changes.
+These skills are often seen by ‘traditional’ property teams as either second-tier or unnecessary.

 Do you need help applying our framework to your business, or make sense of the data?
 Contact us today, and we can help you identify and resolve problems within your property function.